utsav0/daily-dev-tips/src/pages/posts/9-google-analytics-privacy-focussed-alternatives.md

 One of the few SaaS web analytics platforms that support cookieless and cookie-enabled tracking explicitly allows the processing of Personal Data.

-Easy to start, with bold design and colours.
+Easy to start, with bold design and colors.

 The basic plan starts from €9.99pcm or €99pa and goes up depending on your needs.